FirebaseExtended/angularfire/documentation.md

 A common use case for this would be to customize the sorting for a synchronized array.
-Since each time an add or update arrives from the server, the data could become out of order, we can resort on each event.
-We don't have to worry about excessive resorts slowing down Angular's compile process, or creating excessive DOM updates, because the evens are already batched nicely into a single $apply event (we gather them up and trigger the events in batches  before telling $digest to dirty check).
+Since each time an add or update arrives from the server, the data could become out of order, we can re-sort on each event.
+We don't have to worry about excessive re-sorts slowing down Angular's compile process, or creating excessive DOM updates, because the events are already batched nicely into a single $apply event (we gather them up and trigger the events in batches before telling $digest to dirty check).

 ```js